MindSetFPS/memero/readme.md

 - [ ] Add a field for number of likes/upvotes/ popularity
 - [ ] Built in image editor
 - [ ] Fix mobile version
+- [ ] Suggestions when adding a new tag
+- [ ] Remove spaces in tags

 ## Instructions for getting running